 - IGCE Instructions (pdf 25k, doc 41k)

 STEP 4 - Provide desired award date.
 The Interior Business Center's Acquisition Services Directorate will review your information and notify you if the project is accepted.
 Upon acceptance of your project requirements, we will ask you to submit the funding document.
 Then, your project will be formally assigned to a contracting officer.

 Funding and Documentation

-The Acquisition Services Directorate will accept all funding documents, including Military Interdepartmental Purchase Requests (MIPRs), Interagency Agreements, Work Orders, or Purchase Requisitions.
+IBC's Acquisition staff will accept all funding documents, including Military Interdepartmental Purchase Requests (MIPRs), Interagency Agreements, Work Orders, or Purchase Requisitions.